China lets yuan fall further, fuels fears of 'currency war'

 Analysts at BMI Finance Ltd in Hong Kong downgraded their year-end forecasts for the currency to 6.83, down 10 percent from pre-devaluation levels.

-The currency's slide puts other Asian economies at a disadvantage also and resulted in Indonesia's rupiah and Malaysia's ringgit hitting 17-year lows on Wednesday.
-The Australian and New Zealand dollars also fell to six-year lows.
+The currency's slide puts other Asian economies at a disadvantage also and resulted in Indonesia's rupiah IDR=ID and Malaysia's ringgit MYR= hitting 17-year lows on Wednesday.
+The Australian AUD=D4 and New Zealand dollars NZD=D4 also fell to six-year lows.

 Indonesia's central bank pinned the rupiah's fall directly on the yuan devaluation and said it would step into the foreign exchange and bond markets to curb volatility.